Doritos Logo

 Doritos Logo 2005

-In the mid-2000s, Doritos with an unusual logo appeared on the shelves in U.S. stores.
-It contained the brand name, written in a streamlined, sans serif font, and a fiery line in the shape of a cardiogram.
+In the mid-2000s, Doritos’s unusual logo was on the shelves in US stores.
+It contained the brand name, a streamlined sans-serif font, and a fiery line shaped like a cardiogram.
 The word was white and gray, with a red outline adorning the right side of each letter.
-All elements cast fuzzy black shadows with a gradient.
+All elements cast fuzzy, gradient-black shadows.

 2013 – today